USDu (USDU) Price Prediction in USD | Forecast for 2026, 2027, 2030 & Beyond | MEXC

 USDu Historical Price

-According to the latest data gathered on USDu live price page, the current price of USDu is 0.999926USD.
+According to the latest data gathered on USDu live price page, the current price of USDu is 0.999567USD.
 The circulating supply of USDu(USDU) is

 In the past 24 hours, USDu has shown a price movement of